eggbe/utilities/README.md

 Both parts could include some special characters.

 The first rule means what we want to override class ```Api\Reference\Units``` to ```App\Model\Units```.
-This is the simple and strict rule so no any surprises here.
+This is just the strict replacement so no any surprises here.

 The second rule means what we want to override all classes started with the parent namespace ```Api\Reference\``` to a single class ```App\Model\Reference```.